FreeAndFair/ColoradoRLA/docs/24_sos_run_book.md

 The Secretary of State will then select the contests that will drive the sample size and stop/go decisions for each round.
 Rule Rule 25 calls these "contests to be audited".
+Note that in the current version of the RLA Tool, each contest is considered within a single County.
+Calculations of audit round sizes and risk levels are based on single-County contests.

 **[SCREENSHOT NEEDS UPDATE] [new set of dropdown choices, County names not Contest IDs] **